martijnvanbrummelen/nwipe/ssd-guide.md

 ﻿# Guide for the cancellation of solid state media (Sata / SAS / NVME)

+# Disclaimer & Warning
-The following information are without any warranty and indicate best practices as of the writing of this content.
+The following information is given without any warranty and indicates best practices as of the writing of this content.
 All information should be validated for the precise model you want to sanitize.
+Any sanitization process should be validated by comparing blocks before and after sanitization assuring that the previous data has been overwritten.
+Given that most of the manufacturer tools available today are closed source, it is not possible to determine if such tool does or does not effectively verify the outcome of a sanitization.

 ## Manufacturer Support for Standard Commands